 Your 2016 Summer Allergy Management Strategy

-To get immediate, effective allergy treatment, stop by an Banner Urgent Care walk-in healthcare clinic at your earliest convenience.
-Our flexible hours, professional medical care providers, affordable services and convenient, no-appointment policy makes Banner Urgent Care your 2016 summer allergy treatment headquarters.
+To get immediate, effective allergy treatment, stop by an Urgent Care Extra walk-in healthcare clinic at your earliest convenience.
+Our flexible hours, professional medical care providers, affordable services and convenient, no-appointment policy makes Urgent Care Extra your 2016 summer allergy treatment headquarters.
 To learn more about how we can help, please call us at (480) 988-9108.